-There is a specific procedure to obtain an "investment residency," which will provide the applicant with a temporary residency identification card for managerial personnel, technical and professional qualification holders, as well as major investors and investments plans.
-This procedure runs through the Macau Trade and Investment Promotion Institute (IPIM), www.ipim.gov. mo.
+There is a specific procedure to obtain an 'investment residency', which will provide the applicant with a temporary residency identification card for managerial personnel, technical and professional qualification holders, as well as major investors.
+This procedure runs through the Macau Trade and Investment Promotion Institute (IPIM), www.ipim.gov.mo.

-Temporary residency applications for fixed assets purchases (e.g., real estate) have been suspended since 2007.
+Temporary residency applications for purchases of fixed assets (e.g. real estate) have been suspended since 2007.

-Investment incentives
+Investment Incentives

-For foreign investment projects that promote economic diversification, contribute to promote exports to new markets, add value to the economy and contribute to technological modernisation, there are fiscal incentives available.
+For foreign investment projects that promote economic diversification, contribute to promote exports to new markets, add value to the economy and contribute to technological modernization, there are fiscal incentives available.